Radio Personality Credits Memorial with Lifesaving Heart Care

 Fortunately for Sean, his station’s general manager, Charlie Ferguson, insisted on taking him to the Memorial Medical Center Emergency Department.

 The last thing Sean remembers was the ED team rushing to seat him when he came through the door, asking questions and hooking him up to monitors.
-Springfield Clinic cardiologist Adeeb Ahmed, MD, was the physician on call with the designated Level 1 Southern Illinois Trauma Center, located at Memorial Medical Center.
+Springfield Clinic cardiologist Adeeb Ahmed, MD, was the physician on call.

 Sean had 100 percent blockage of the right coronary artery, located opposite of the left anterior descending “widow-maker” artery.
 Three cardiac catheterizations, two stents, a couple days in intensive care and a relatively short recovery later, Sean appreciates the care he received that day and throughout his recovery.